JoelStansbury/diy-ci/README.md

 * cd into the repo
 * run `python ci/runner.py [-f PATH/TO/SCRIPT] [-t POLLING_INTERVAL_SECONDS]`

 That's it, you'll have a CI pipeline until it fails or you stop it.
-When it does fail, please let me know in the Issues section.